One Wednesday when the world is grey

 Now forty days is far too long

-To live thus, in winter
+To live so, in winter

-They will bury empty caskets
+So they bury empty caskets

-And give our things away
+And give our things away.

 Till one Sunday when spring has come